ahmadhasankhan/file_synch/README.md

 ------------
 Follow these steps:

- 1. Extract, checkout or clone Boxroom into a new folder
+ 1. Extract, checkout or clone File Synch into a new folder
  2. `cd` into the new folder
  3. Install necessary gems: `$ bundle install`
  4. Run the install script: `$ bundle exec rake install`